 Phase I & Phase II Orthodontic Treatments

-If Dr. Siddall or Dr. Burke performs your child’s orthodontic evaluation and concludes that treatment is necessary, we will move forward with a two-phase approach.
+If Dr. Siddall or Dr. Dunn performs your child’s orthodontic evaluation and concludes that treatment is necessary, we will move forward with a two-phase approach.

 Phase II occurs dependent on your child’s growth.
 The goal of this phase is to make sure each tooth is located in the best functional location possible.
 Phase II usually involves full upper and lower braces for your child and will not begin until all of your child’s permanent teeth have erupted.
 Phase II treatment usually lasts for a minimum of 24 months depending on the individual needs of your child.